rolfisub/word-search/README.md

 # word-search game

 Todo: </br>
+- GUI overhaul. </br>
+- Allow word overlapping only if letter matches, maximum of 1 letter overlapp will be allowed.</br>
 - Allow user to define name.</br>
 - Track player score with localStorage.</br>
 - Create Backend with node-express to store data in MongoDb.</br>